logiclrd/ASPNetCoreDocumentation/ASPNetCoreStreaming.md

 (This code would be placed within the `ExecuteResultAsync` method of an `IActionResult` implementation or the `InvokeAsync` method of a middleware class.)

-> **Note**: As of writing (October 2022), ASP.NET Core does not leverage System.Text.Json's ability to serialize `IAsyncEnumerable` sources directly.
-It always buffers the entirety of the `IAsyncEnumerable` before sending the response.
->
-> If you want the enumeration of the sequence to be done asynchronously as well, you will need to write a loop to do this explicitly within your controller or middleware.

 ## Buffering

 There are some caveats and gaps with the above implementations surrounding buffering.